I DECIDED early on that charity work will be central to the CogitoPR project.

 Where’s the downside?
 No really – you tell me.
 Comments section below.

 Anyway, away from my utopian vision, CogitoPR is here to help you if you help others.

-Just pick the ‘Genuine article’ service option of the contact form on cogitopr.com and tell us what you are up to.
-Then you can sit back and enjoy deserved recognition for your efforts as a few extra donations drop into your pot.
+Just drop me a line and then you can sit back and enjoy deserved recognition for your efforts as a few extra donations drop into your pot.